murthyanish/terraform-provider-null/docs/resources/resource.md

 description: |-
   The null_resource resource implements the standard resource lifecycle but takes no further action.
   The triggers argument allows specifying an arbitrary set of values that, when changed, will cause the resource to be replaced.
+  The non_triggers argument allows specifying an arbitrary set of values that, when changed, will not cause the resource to be replaced
 ---

 # null_resource